Lapsed Catholic

 A lapsed Catholic is a Catholic who is non-practicing.
 Such a person may still identify as a Catholic, and remains one according to Catholic canon law.

-The Catholic Church believes that either excommunication or an act of defection only separate a person from the sacraments, and that nothing can terminate membership to the Catholic Church.

 Interpretations

 The Merriam-Webster Dictionary definition of "lapsed" in relation to "lapsed Catholic" is "no longer believing or following the teachings of a religion".
-The Oxford American Writer's Thesaurus associates the term "lapsed Catholic" as one who is backsliding.
+The Oxford American Writer's Thesaurus associates "lapsed Catholic" as one who is backsliding.
 Lapsing is thus not necessarily connected with a lack of belief.
 However, author Daniel Ford links being a lapsed Catholic with rejection of Catholic teaching, either totally or by being an "à la carte Catholic".

 Other sources associate the term with abandonment of practice of the Catholic religion rather than with rejection of its doctrine.
 Thus the Cambridge Advanced Learner's Dictionary defines "lapsed", again in relation to "lapsed Catholic", as "no longer involved in an activity or organization", and the Oxford Dictionary speaks only of "no longer following the rules and practices of a religion or doctrine".

-Richard John Neuhaus distinguished between Catholic and Protestant ideas of what it means to be "lapsed" by quoting G.K.
-Chesterton, who remarked that a Protestant typically says he is a good Protestant, while a Catholic typically says he is a bad Catholic.
+Richard John Neuhaus distinguished between Catholic and Protestant ideas of what it means to be "lapsed" by quoting G. K. Chesterton, who remarked that a Protestant typically says he is a good Protestant, while a Catholic typically says he is a bad Catholic.
 For many, being a lapsed Catholic is just another way of being a Catholic.

-Catholic teaching on membership in the Church
+Catholic teaching on membership in the church

 According to Catholic belief, baptism "seals the Christian with the indelible spiritual mark of belonging to Christ.
 No sin can erase this mark, even if sin prevents baptism from bearing the fruits of salvation."

-Even the form of censure known as excommunication does not erase this sacramental character of their baptism; but excommunicated persons are "cut off from the Church", barred from receiving the Eucharist and all other sacraments, and from taking an active part in the liturgy (reading, serving at the altar, etc.).
+Even the form of censure known as excommunication does not erase this sacramental character of baptism; but excommunicated persons are "cut off from the Church", barred from receiving the Eucharist and all other sacraments, and from taking an active part in the liturgy (reading, serving at the altar, etc.).